bbauska/JS-Definitive/README.md

 10000000
 </pre>

-<p>In addition to base-10 integer literals, JavaScript recognizes hexadecimal (base-16)
+<p>In addition to base-10 integer literals, JavaScript recognizes hexadecimal (base-16) values.
+A
-values.
-A hexadecimal literal begins with 0x or 0X, followed by a string of hexadeci‐ mal digits.
+hexadecimal literal begins with 0x or 0X, followed by a string of hexadecimal digits.
 A hexadecimal digit is one of the digits 0 through 9 or the letters a (or A) through f (or F), which represent values 10 through 15.
-Here are examples of hexa‐ decimal integer literals:</p>
+Here are examples of hexadecimal integer literals:</p>

 <pre>
 0xff // => 255: (15*16 + 15)